fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 tags: [paris2019, meg, timelock, statistics, plotting, mmfaces]
 ---

-# Group-level statistics with parametric and non-parametric methods

 {% include markup/skyblue %}
 This tutorial was written specifically for the [PracticalMEEG workshop in Paris](/workshop/paris2019) in December 2019, and is an adjusted version of the [event-related statistics tutorial](/tutorial/stats/eventrelatedstatistics).
 {% include markup/end %}